 For purposes of policy interpretation, a number of definitions have been developed.
-While the list below is not all-inclusive (additional definitions are included in the supervisor's Policy and Procedure Manual), it does include definitions important to most employees.
+While the list below is not all-inclusive (additional definitions are included in the Policy and Procedure Manual), it does include definitions important to most employees.

-- A. "At-Will Employment" The County is an "at-will" employer, meaning employment can be terminated at any time, with or without cause, by either the employee or the County.
+- A. "At-Will Employment" The County is an "atwill" employer, meaning employment can be terminated at any time, with or without cause, by either the employee or the County.
 There is no property or liberty interest in employment with the County and there should be no expectation of continued employment unless a person obtains a position as an elected official or is granted tenure by the statutes of Indiana. - B. "Classified Position" shall mean any position classified under the County's Position/Job Classification System.

-- C. "Non-Classified Position" shall mean any position not presently classified under the County's Position/Job Classification System. - D. "Department Head or Elected Official" shall mean a specific individual assigned the overall operational and administrative responsibilities for a department in County government. - E. "Full-time Employee" is an employee who normally works a regular schedule of at least thirty (30) hours per week, twelve (12) months per year in a position which has been approved and designated by the County Council on County Form #144 as being a full-time position. - F. "Regular Part-time Employee" shall mean an employee who normally works a regular schedule of at least twenty (20) hours but less than thirty (30) hours per week, twelve (12) months per year, in a position which has been approved and designated by the County Council on County Form #144 as being a regular part-time position. - G. "Seasonal, Temporary and Other Part-time Employees" shall mean employees who work a regular schedule of less than twenty (20) hours per week or who do not normally work a regular schedule twelve (12) months each year.
+- C. "Non-Classified Position" shall mean any position not presently classified under the County's Position/Job Classification System. - D. "Department Head or Elected Official" shall mean a specific individual assigned the overall operational and administrative responsibilities for a department in County government. - E. "Full-time Employee" is an employee who normally works a regular schedule of at least thirty (30) hours per work week, twelve (12) months per year in a position which has been approved and designated by the County Council on County Form #144 as being a fulltime position. - F. "Regular Part-time Employee" shall mean an employee who normally works a regular schedule of at least twenty (20) hours but less than thirty (30) hours per work week, twelve (12) months per year, in a position which has been approved and designated by the County Council on County Form #144 as being a regular part-time position provided however that effective January 19, 2022 the Regular Part-time Employee position has been eliminated for all employees hired after January 18, 2022.
+All employees hired after January 18, 2022 and who work less than a regular schedule of a Full-Time Employee (as defined in this section) shall be classified as "Seasonal Temporary and Other Part-time Employees" and will be only entitled to benefits, if any, for a Seasonal, Temporary and Other Part-time Employee.
+All employees hired before January 19, 2022, as a Regular Part-time Employee shall remain classified as Regular Part-time Employee until the earlier of the following: (1) employee resigns from that position (even if employee continues to remain an employee of the County), (2) employee retires, or (3) employee is released.
+Once the employee resigns, retires or is released, the position will need to be filled as Seasonal, Temporary and Other Part-time Employee.

+G. "Seasonal, Temporary and Other Part-time Employees" shall mean before January 19, 2022, employees who work a regular schedule of less than twenty (20) hours per work week or who do not normally work a regular schedule twelve (12) months each year and on January 19, 2022 shall mean all employees who are not classified as a Full-Time Employee (as defined in this section).
 These employees are not in a specific position approved by the County Council but are paid from funds approved and designated by the County Council on County Form 144 as being for part-time employees and are at or under the rate identified.